Stuffed Butternut Squash (Quinoa, Kale & Bacon)

 You just have to try this!
 I can’t say enough good about it.
 Make it tonight, you know your mouth is watering already.
 I know mine is.
 This is good eating, folks!

+Ultimate comfort food.
 For this recipe, I use butternut squash, quinoa, kale, and scallions.
-And I throw in bacon and extra sharp white cheddar cheese for good measure.
-This is ultimate comfort food, you guys.
+I throw in bacon and extra sharp white cheddar cheese for good measure.
+Everything here is so satisfying: the vibrant colors, the texture, and the taste.

-- Butternut Squash: You’ll need approximately a four pound squash, more or less.
+- Butternut Squash: You’ll need a four pound squash, more or less.
 A butternut squash is a winter squash, tan in color and bell-shaped.
 It has sweet orange flesh.
+If you prefer, you can buy 2 smaller-sized squash so everyone gets their own half.

 - Thick Cut Bacon: I like thick cut bacon because it provides meatier bites of bacon.
-You’ll need half a package (8 oz.).
+You’ll need half a package (8 ounces).

 - Kale: Dark green leafy kale is a nutrition powerhouse.
 Remove the tough stems by grasping the stem with one hand and running your other hand down the stem, pulling off the leafy part.
 Chop it pretty finely.

 - Quinoa: Red quinoa contrasts nicely with the orange squash but any color is fine.
+(I used white quinoa when I photographed this recipe.)
 Make a big batch of quinoa and store it in the freezer to make recipes like this or these quinoa pancakes.

 - Extra Sharp Cheddar Cheese: This cheese has lots of flavor and works well with the bacon.
 Any type of cheese can be used though.